DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-on-aws.md

 ![Review ](../assets/images/aws-review-instance-launch.png)

-Click "Launch" which should then ask you to create a new key pair.
-Select "Create a new key pair" and give it the name "atlas-ce", and then download the key pair, then click Launch Instances".
-It should then redirect you to the Launch Status page.
-Click on your instance name to go to the **Instances** page, which you can then find the IPv4 address of the instance in the lower **Description** panel.
+* Click "Launch" which should then ask you to create a new key pair
+* Select "Create a new key pair" and give it the name "atlas-ce" (note: if you've already used this key name before you can either re-use of, or create another unique key name)
+* Download the key pair
+* Click "Launch Instances"
+* It should then redirect you to the Launch Status page
+* Beside "The following instance launches have been initiated" you should see your new instance ID.
+Click the ID to go to the **Instances** page
+* You can find the IPv4 address of the instance in the lower **Description** panel.

 ![aws now launching](../assets/images/aws-now-launching.png)